isabelc/Increase-Upload-Max-Filesize/readme.txt

 4. Go to **Tools -> Upload Max Filesize** to see your current status.
 If the current status shows that your `'upload_max_filesize'` is 32M or greater, the plugin has worked.
 You may deactivate the plugin.

 5. If the current status shows that your `'upload_max_filesize'` is **less than 32M**, first wait at least 30 minutes.
 Some servers are slower than others.
-If it still does not change after 30 minutes, it may be because your server does not recognize `php5.ini`, and only recognizes `php.ini`.
-So, please check the box labeled "USE php.ini INSTEAD OF php5.ini" and click the blue button once.
+If it still does not change after 30 minutes, it may be because your server does not recognize `php.ini`, and only recognizes `php5.ini`.
+So, please check the box labeled "USE php5.ini INSTEAD OF php.ini" and click the blue button once.
 Then, check your current status again after a few minutes.

 6. If you want to set custom limits, go to **Tools -> Upload Max Filesize**.
 From that page, you can choose custom settings and run the plugin again.